Inaayat04/TokenAPI/README.md

 $token->setToken($player, "250");
 ```

-# TokenAPI maked in love by Inaayat.
+# This API was made with 💓 by Inaayat.